AndriiOshtuk/MDN-DIY-mini-blog/README.md

 * sqlite3

 ## Check it out
-The application is available at https://mdn-diy-mini-blog.herokuapp.com/blog/ Use test user credentials:
+The application is available at https://mdn-diy-mini-blog.herokuapp.com
 $ testuser
 $ testuser